Relational De-Creation

 1 Timothy 6:16

-“He alone has immortality, dwelling in unapproachable light, whom no man has seen nor can see, to whom be honor and eternal power.
+“who alone has immortality, who dwells in unapproachable light, whom no one has ever seen or can see.
+To him be honor and eternal dominion.
 Amen.”

 This sets the basic frame.
 God has immortality in Himself.
 Human beings do not.
 If people live forever, it is because God gives and sustains that life.